Shape the Regional Growth Strategy

 Fraser Valley Future 2050 is a high-level policy plan to help guide long-term growth in the region.
 It covers a wide range of topics, all of which are interconnected, and considers transit, housing, parks, and natural areas, economic development, and environmental issues from a regional perspective.

 Regional districts use monitoring programs as part of RGS implementation.
-The 2023 RGS Monitoring Report provides important information and context through the evaluation of over thirty indicators based on RGS goals and policies.
+The 2023 RGS Monitoring Report and RGS Monitoring website provide important information and context through the evaluation of over thirty indicators based on RGS goals and policies.

 Want to Learn More?